tangledsite/tangledsite.github.io/traffic.md

 ## What to do if our measurements cause inconvenience?

 We are committed to responsible network measurement practices to minimize the impact on infrastructure.
-If you believe our traffic is negatively affecting your systems, please contact us at tangled@utwente.nl so that we can work to resolve the problem.
+If you believe our traffic is negatively affecting your systems, please [contact us](/contact) so that we can work to resolve the problem.
 When reaching out to us, please provide the following information:

 1. Your organization's name and a point of contact (name and email adddress).
 2. The IP address(es) or prefixes from which you are receiving problematic traffic.